tonyskidmore/terraform-azurerm-vmss-devops-agent/README.md

 The child modules can be used separately if required.

-This brings the functionality together in an all in one module with a number of examples that demonstrate how the module can be used.
+This brings the functionality together in an all in one module with a number of examples that demonstrate how the module and VMSS can be used within Azure DevOps for self-hosted agents.
 The default behaviour is that the VMSS instances will be configured as Docker hosts, but that can be disabled if desired by setting the
 `vmss_custom_data_script` variable to `null`.
 Alternatively, supplying a base64 encoded value for `vmss_custom_data_data`, which overrides the `vmss_custom_data_script` variable.

+Once the Azure DevOps Terraform provider has been updated to use an updated [SDK][blocking-issue] we can use that to replace the workaround of using the [Terraform Azure DevOps Scale Set Agent module](https://registry.terraform.io/modules/tonyskidmore/azure-devops-elasticpool/shell/latest).

 ## Requirements

-Currently, due to the fact that creating an [Agent Pool - Azure virtual machine scale set][scale-agents] is currently [blocked][blocking-issue] because the SDK used by the [Azure DevOps Terraform Provider][terraform-provider-azuredevops], does not support the required functionality this module uses the [Terraform shell provider][shell-provider] as a workaround.
+Currently, due to the fact that creating an [Agent Pool - Azure virtual machine scale set][scale-agents] is currently [blocked][blocking-issue] because the SDK used by the [Azure DevOps Terraform Provider][terraform-provider-azuredevops] does not support the required functionality, this module uses the [Terraform shell provider][shell-provider] as a workaround.
 Therefore, it inherits most of the requirements of the [Terraform Azure DevOps Scale Set Agent module](https://registry.terraform.io/modules/tonyskidmore/azure-devops-elasticpool/shell/latest) module, namely:

 * An Azure subscription.
   _Note:_ you can get started with a [Azure free account][azure-free]